Chalysis/Markovid/README.md

 We have our set of states</br>
 <img src="https://render.githubusercontent.com/render/math?math=Q = \{S, R, I, H, C , T , D\}">

-Now we just need to define our transictions to create the base for our Markov Chain, in this case, the transitios are presented in the next graph.
+Now we just need to define our transictions to create the base for our Markov Chain, in this case, the transictions are presented in the next graph.
 ![image](./cadena.png)

 # Dataset